ecamenen/rgcca/README.md

 On Windows:
 - Install [MikTeX](https://miktex.org/download) (All downloads >> Net Installer).
-- In the RStudio upper menu, go to "Tools", then "Install packages" and write "markdown" in the textual field.
+- In the RStudio upper menu, go to "Tools", "Install packages" and write "markdown" in the textual field.
 Do the same for "pander".

 Please, find the Rmarkdown working example at ```vignettes/vignette_rgcca.Rmd```.

 ### Shiny interface
+- Required: shiny (R package)

 Open ```inst/shiny/app.R``` with RStudio to execute Shiny.
-By default, the script will appear in the upper left window.
-The first time, you will need to execute this script manually for installing the dependencies (CTRL + A to select all the code, ENTER to execute it).
-The other times, after the shiny dependency will be installed, the application could be launched by clicking on the ```Run App button``` in the upper right corner of the script menu bar.
+In the RStudio upper menu, go to "Tools", "Install packages" and write "shiny" in the textual field.
+Then, the application could be launched by clicking on the ```Run App button``` in the upper right corner of the script menu bar.
 Click [here](https://github.com/BrainAndSpineInstitute/rgcca_Rpackage/blob/release/3.0/inst/shiny/tutorialShiny.md) to read the tutorial.

 ### Command line

 For direct usage (Example from Russet data from RGCCA package [3]) :

 ```
-Rscript R/launcher.R -d data/agriculture.tsv,data/industry.tsv,data/politic.tsv
+Rscript R/launcher.R -d inst/extdata/agriculture.tsv,inst/extdata/industry.tsv,inst/extdata/politic.tsv
 ```

 With parameters :